About

 Unknown

 Robin Goossens studied law at Ghent University and Paris Descartes.
 After a year of art history, he shelved his plans to become a filthy rich corporate lawyer, and started working in the cultural field.
 He gained experience in the music industry by joining the board of the university orchestra, where he also played the violin, and with some early music ensembles and Festival 20.21.
 He succeeded Rebecca Diependaele as business director or 'Chef Excel' at Nadar in the autumn of 2022.
 Besides that, Robin gives legal and business advice to artists.
-In that capacity, he answers al your legal questions on the phone at Cultuurloket.
+In that capacity, he answers all your legal questions on the phone at Cultuurloket.
 Furthermore, he looks up to anyone who dares to 'create' and fully commits to doing so.
 So he is involved with some young creators as a consultant and drags their works into his living room after their exhibitions.
 When he is not behind his laptop, you can find him on the athletics track.
 In his own words, he is 'not bad' and regularly crawls into the starting blocks for a hurdles race on weekends.

 • Pieter Matthynssens